 - Speaking to your partner is important during training; however it must not get too loud and must stop when an Instructor is teaching.

-- You may ask questions during class by raising your hand and waiting to be recognized.
+- You may ask questions during class by raising your hand and waiting to be recognised.

 - Contradicting instructors or complaining during class is strongly discouraged.
 Instructors are happy to discuss any issues individually away from the class.

 - Instructors are to be addressed with their appropriate title.
-It is proper etiquette to bow to your instructor before and after speaking with them.
+(It is formal etiquette to bow to your instructor before and after speaking with them, however that is the decision of the Instructor as to whether this is adhered to.)

 - You may not leave the mat at any point during training without the explicit permission of the instructor.